Second whistleblower comes forward in Trump-Ukraine scandal | DW | 06.10.2019

 The existence of a second whistleblower, who claims to have firsthand knowledge of Trump's dealings with Ukraine, could add pressure on the US president and aid an impeachment inquiry against him.

-The lawyer said that the second whistleblower, who has firsthand knowledge that US President Donald Trump pressured Ukraine for personal political gains, has spoken with the intelligence community's internal watchdog.
+The lawyer said the second whistleblower, who has firsthand knowledge of US President Donald Trump's call to Ukrainian President Volodymyr Zelenskiy in which the US leader is accused of pressuring Ukraine for personal political gains, has spoken with the intelligence community's internal watchdog.

 Read more: US: Democrats subpoena White House in impeachment inquiry

-According to ABC News, Zaid said the second whistleblower "has first-hand knowledge of some of allegations outlined in the original complaint and has been interviewed by head of intelligence community's internal watchdog."
+According to ABC News, Zaid said the second whistleblower "has firsthand knowledge of some of the allegations outlined in the original complaint and has been interviewed by the head of intelligence community's internal watchdog."

 Zaid, who was expected to appear on ABC's "This Week" show, has confirmed the report about a second whistleblower in a tweet.

-Last week, House Speaker Nancy Pelosi announced a formal impeachment inquiry into President Trump.
+Last week, House Speaker Nancy Pelosi announced a formal impeachment inquiry into Trump.
 The decision to launch a formal impeachment inquiry was triggered by allegations that Trump sought help from a foreign government in his reelection bid.
+Pelosi said the president's actions jeopardized US election integrity and threatened national security.

-At the center of the scandal is a secret intelligence whistleblower complaint about the president's July 25 phone call with Ukrainian President Volodymyr Zelenskiy, in which Trump allegedly pressured his counterpart to dig up dirt on former vice president and possible 2020 Democratic rival Joe Biden and his son, Hunter.
+At the center of the scandal is a secret intelligence whistleblower complaint about the president's July 25 phone call with Zelenskiy, in which Trump allegedly pressured his counterpart to dig up dirt on former vice president and possible 2020 Democratic rival Joe Biden and his son, Hunter.

 Read more: Who are Donald Trump's friends in Ukraine?